karthi-rt/karthi-rt/README.md

 I’m expanding my expertise to **Kotlin Multiplatform**, broadening using the **Jetpack Compose UI declarative framework** to build modern Android apps.
 To reach across various platforms like iOS, Desktop, and Web.

-Additionally, I’m diving into Flutter using Dart, building natively compiled applications for mobile, web, and desktop from a single codebase.
+Additionally, I’m diving into **Flutter using Dart**, building natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter’s flexibility and rich set of UI components help me create beautiful and performant apps with ease.

 ## Interest 👀
-I’m interested in **Cutting-edge technologies for Android app development.**"
+I’m interested in **cutting-edge technologies for Android app development**, with a particular focus on cross-platform / multiplatform solutions.
+Exploring frameworks like **Kotlin Multiplatform and Flutter** to build seamless and efficient apps that work across Android, iOS, Desktop, and Web.

 ## Technology Stack 💻 📱
 <div align="center">